 Caftan

 My caftan has multiple uses.
-I use it at the beach, at night walking around the resort, and for exploring in town.
-They are extremely airy and comfy and fit right in with tropical island dress.
+I can use it at the beach, at night for walking around the resort, and for exploring in town.
+They are extremely airy and comfy and fit right in with a tropical island dress.

 Raincoat